hatonthecat/Biology/README.md

 postscript: Life really is physics in a way that requires focus on the physical aspects of nature.
 But on a day to day basis, this fact is not simply grasped or known.

-1987: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC373105/pdf/microrev00049-0051.pdf Woese wrote a 51 page paper on Bacterial Evolution, and was aware of the missing connection that microbes had to the modern genetic code.
+1987: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC373105/pdf/microrev00049-0051.pdf Woese wrote a 51 page paper on Bacterial Evolution, and was aware of the missing connection that microbes had to the modern genetic code (addition: IN the mainstream Molecular Biology consensus).
 I haven't read the entire paper, but the first page already resembles his later treatises in the mid 2000s.

 ---